Right Arrow

 Frequently asked questions

-What are the most common preventable injuries in commercial and institutional building construction?
+What are the most common, addressable injuries in commercial and institutional building construction?

-The most common preventable injuries are falls from heights, struck-by object or equipment incidents, caught-in/between accidents, amputations and machine-related injuries, and pedestrian-vehicle collisions (Source: OSHA Injury Summary).
+The most common, addressable injuries are astruck-by object or equipment events, caught-in/between accidents, amputations and machine-related injuries, and pedestrian-vehicle collisions (Source: OSHA Injury Summary).

 Can AI video systems replace traditional safety protocols?

-No, technology is a support tool—not a replacement for strong safety culture, training, and established procedures.
+No, technology is a support tool for your existing safety culture, training, and established procedures, not a replacement.
 The best results come from integrating video intelligence with your existing safety programs.

 What’s the best way to implement safety technology on a jobsite?